 Second, the position of the backpack straps ensure that you carry the duffel higher on your back where you want it.

 Third, the top of the backpack straps remain attached to the lid.
 This means you only have to attach the bottoms of the straps to near instantly transform the duffel into a backpack.
 Better yet, the ends of the straps use an ingenious metal buckle system that slips into heavy-duty nylon loops.
 The handles attach with the same system, which means you can remove the handles if you plan on a long haul.
 So cool.

-What if you don’t overstuff the bag?
+We tend to overstuff and overpack, but what if you don’t need to overstuff a Big Haul Duffel?
 The REI Co-op Big Haul Duffel series includes compression straps that you can use to essentially shrink the bag to your contents . . . or compress loose items to better fit the bag.
 For us, we tend to prefer bags that are a little larger than we usually need, so compression straps are a feature we appreciate.

-The inside of the lid includes a couple of mesh pockets to help organize smaller stuff, but for the most part, consider the REI Co-op Big Haul Duffel as a big bag with a large opening that you can jam a lot of clothes and gear into.
+The inside of the lid includes a couple of mesh pockets to help organize smaller stuff, but for the most part, consider the REI Co-op Big Haul Duffel as a big bag with a large opening into which you can jam a lot of clothes and gear.